 This protocol will inform clinicians of the anticholinergic burden score that the patient has, as well as the drugs that contribute to the score.

-What does it actually do?
+What does it do?

-- ACB Scale referenced in NICE NG97,
+- Based on the ACB Scale referenced in NICE NG97,

 - Accurately assesses all currently prescribed medications against updated ACB categories (2012) and calculates the score